coder-sasha/ManyRecords/README.md

 2) executing some OHLCV related calculations, like VWAP or moving averages;

 Mind that at the moment it is merely a storage of scripts, not ready for a distribution project.
+There is ManyRecordsExplanation.pdf, telling all about the data, scripts and performance results.
+The folder QE is for Quadratic Equations.
+The folder CE ofr Cubical Equations.

 ## Creating the data
 Begin by installing the requirements: